FlushingBaseball/library-of-ptolemy/README.md

 ## Finished

 # The Gate of Bones by Andy Clark (Dawn of Fire Book 2)
+The Indomitus Crusade's opening movement continues as a key shrine world has been taken by Word Bearers.

+## Review
+Anytime there's a wider arch in which a 40k book takes place in the work feels more substantive.
+The Word Bearers are done justice and it's not just a evil for evil's sake depiction of chaos which is always great.
+The Knights content isn't great, but the Custodies and Guard content is slightly above average.

+**3/5**

 # The Lords Of Silence by Chris Wraight (Narrated by John Banks)
 A Death Guard warband deals with the internal politics of their legion (Answer Abadons call?
 Typus vs Mortarian etc) and the events surrounding the universe immediately after the opening of the great rift.